 Meat should not be placed in warm water before it has been “kashered”.
 Once meat is cooked prior to kashering, it cannot be made kosher.

 The meat must first be soaked for a half hour in cool (not ice) water in a utensil designated only for that purpose.
 After allowing for excess water to drip off the meat, the meat is thoroughly salted so that the entire surface is covered with a thin layer of salt.
 Only coarse salt should be used.
 Both sides of meat and poultry must be salted.
 All loose inside sections of poultry must be removed before the kashering process begins.
 Each part must be soaked and salted individually.

 If the meat or poultry was sliced during the salting process, the newly exposed surfaces of the cut must now be soaked for a half hour and salted as well.

 The salted meat is left for an hour on an inclined or perforated surface to allow the blood to flow down freely.
 The cavity of the poultry should be placed open, in a downward direction.

 After the salting, the meat must be thoroughly soaked, and then thoroughly washed to remove all of the applied salt.

-According to kosher law, meat must be koshered within 72 hours after slaughter so as not to allow the blood to congeal.
+According to Jewish law, meat must be kashered within 72 hours after slaughter so as not to allow the blood to congeal.
 If meat has been thoroughly soaked prior to the 72 hours limit, an additional seventy-two hours time stay is granted to complete the first step of the salting process.

-An alternate means of “koshering” meat is through broiling.
-Liver may only be koshered through broiling, because of the preponderance of blood in it.
+An alternate means of “kashering” meat is through broiling.
+Liver may only be kashered through broiling, because of the preponderance of blood in it.